 The fact that an employer induced an employee to leave a secure, well-paying position which is no longer available to join that employer will increase the notice period.
 There is a without a doubt, a rational presumption which infers that an employee would not leave a secure position unless the new job offered was reasonably secure.
 If you have been terminated after what you believe is inducement, call our law firm today.

 We specialize in representing employees – particularly professionals and executives, as well as other full-time workers.
-Call our Hamilton employment lawyers today at 905-333-8888 for your free no-obligation consultation or fill in a contact form, and someone will get right back to you.
+Call our Hamilton employment lawyers today no matter where you are in Ontario at 1-844-LALANDE (525-2633) or local in the Burlington / Hamilton / Niagara areas at 905-333-8888 for your free no-obligation consultation or fill in a contact form, and someone will get right back to you.

 LALANDE PERSONAL INJURY LAWYERS